Bringing fandoms to the table

 Check online – Avatar (TLA + LOK)

-Sometimes you see a series, movie or read a book that makes you think, “this world is so immersive, the combat is so intricate and exciting, there’s gotta be a way to tabletop this” and you’re almost certainly right.
+Sometimes you see a series, movie, or read a book that makes you think “this world is so immersive, the combat is so intricate and exciting, there’s gotta be a way to tabletop this” and you’re almost certainly right.
 More importantly, you’re almost certainly not the first person to think that, and if you’re lucky, one of the people who thought it before thought about it hard enough to put something online themselves.

 I had this exact experience after watching The Legend of Korra and deciding to run a campaign set a few years after the end of the series.
-I spent a lot of time wandering how bending would fit into 3.5 and even considered building my own system from scratch (note: this is never as good an idea as you think it is, it’s a lot of work), until I found this beautiful piece of internet and two weeks later, a fire-bender, water-bender and earth-bender were chasing some cutpurses through the streets of Bah Sing Sei.
+I spent a lot of time wandering how bending would fit into 3.5 and even considered building my own system from scratch (note: this is never as good an idea as you think it is, it’s a lot of work), until I found this beautiful piece of the internet and two weeks later, a fire-bender, water-bender and earth-bender were chasing some cutpurses through the streets of Bah Sing Sei.
 The first rule of the internet – someone has already thought of it – you just need to take advantage of that.